 Kitty Litter Type:

 There are two different types of kitty litter- one that clumps and one that doesn’t clump.
-Clumping litters are made of bentonite clay which clumps together when it exposed to liquids.
+Clumping litters are made of bentonite clay which clumps together when it is exposed to liquids.
 These are easy to clean as the clumps can be scooped out.
-Non-clumping litters are made of materials like corn, wheat or pine.
-These do not clump together but absorb the moisture.
+Non-clumping litter is made of materials like corn, wheat, or pine.
+These do not clump together but absorb moisture.

 The price of the kitty litter:

-Price is an important factor while choosing a kitty litter.
+Price is an important factor when choosing kitty litter.
 Kitty litters are available at a variety of prices.
 You can buy one which fits your wallet.

 In general, the pricier a product is, the better quality and performance you can expect.
 It doesn’t necessarily mean that you should always go for the most expensive option.

-There are plenty of cat litters on the market that are reasonably priced and do a great job at getting rid of oil stains.
-So don’t let the cost of cat litter stop getting a cat litter.
+There is plenty of cat litter on the market that is reasonably priced and does a great job of getting rid of oil stains.
+So don’t let the cost of cat litter stop getting cat litter.
 There are still plenty of great options out there on a reasonable budget.

 The dust level of the cat litter:

 Some cat litters are dustier than others.
-You must look for a cat litter that has low dust levels and is also low tracking.
-This will help you to maintain a dust-free home, and to protect your cat from respiratory issues.
+You must look for cat litter that has low dust levels and is also low tracking.
+This will help you to maintain a dust-free home and to protect your cat from respiratory issues.

 The size of the litter: